Chair in Engineering

 - Power distribution and sustainability (EG55E1).

-He is a coordinator for the professional doctorate degree (EngD).
+He was a coordinator for the professional doctorate degree (EngD).